davidvonthenen/blog/MesosModuleInstallWalkThrough.md

 service mesos-slave restart
 </pre>

 Success!
 This configuration will also allow you to run external volumes for docker workloads which is why you see docker in the first command.
-To learn more about using docker containerizers in Apache Mesos, please checkout this great [article](http://blog.emccode.com/2015/09/29/upcoming-docker-1-9-and-enhanced-storage-features-with-volume-options/) on the EMC {code} blog.
+To learn more about using external storage with the docker containerizer in Apache Mesos, please checkout this great [article](http://blog.emccode.com/2015/09/29/upcoming-docker-1-9-and-enhanced-storage-features-with-volume-options/) on the EMC {code} blog.

 ![Very Nice Great Success](https://raw.githubusercontent.com/dvonthenen/blog/master/images/greatsuccess.jpg)